Monday, January 19, 2026

 Along the way we see the truth of what our friend Bev P. says: "Unforgiveness is like us drinking poison and hoping the other person will get sick".
 Often the person who hurt us is unaware of our pain, they carry on with life with no burden from their wrongdoing.

-Our emotions of resentment, anger and our desire for revenge produce a bitterness in our heart, (medical people know this as a "toxic thought pattern").
+Our emotions of resentment and anger, and our desire for revenge produce a bitterness in our heart, (medical people know this as a "toxic thought pattern").
 Our Bible warns us about this: "See to it that no one comes short of the grace of God; that no bitter root springs up and causes trouble, by it many are defiled" (Hebrews 12:15).
 Those emotions are "bad fruit" in our life, the opposite of the "fruit of the Spirit" (Galatians 5:22-23) which Jesus grows in us (Luke 11:13).

 Another thing.
 God is in charge of justice.
 "Do not seek revenge, my dear friends, but leave room for God's wrath, for it is written: 'It is mine to avenge; I will repay, says the Lord'" (Deuteronomy 32:35; Romans 12:19).